mvngmnd/MarcusChallenge/README.md

 ### Clientside
 Material UI was used for nice and quick form entering section, without having to introduce heavy styling sheets.
 Other solutions could have included Bootstrap, Tailwind-CSS or Materialize etc...
 Opted not for these as prefer the inline styling approach or use of React style sheeting as opposed to class based CSS.
 Especially for a small project like this.
+Basically didnt want to have to write the entire world just for this small section.

 ### Serverside
-For the code challenge, I opted to try use recursion as I noticed some patterns with how sequences of numbers work, and that they should be easily broken down into basic numbers plus their denomination (IE: Three hundred million is just f(300) + "million").
+For the code challenge, I opted to try use recursion as I noticed some patterns with how sequences of numbers work, and that they should be easily broken down into basic numbers plus their denomination (IE: Three hundred million and ten is just f(300) + "million" + f(remainder) ).

 I also opted to make the functions sit inside of a helper class, as I believe they lend them selves to more of a utility function, as opposed to be injected through as a service.